The Profiles plugin lets you create and display Profiles, which are special posts that contain information about faculty or staff.

 Once the plugin is activated, a new Profiles section will appear in your WordPress Dashboard.

 Viewing, editing, and creating Profiles is largely the same as creating pages.
+You can use the standard content editor to enter biographical information about the person, which will appear beneath the person’s details in the single Profile view.
 Be sure to enter the person’s full name in the Title field, as this will generate the permalink for the Profile.
-You can use the standard content editor to enter biographical information about the person, which will appear beneath the person’s details in the single Profile view.
-Beneath the standard content editor, you enter the Profile details for the person you’re profiling.
+Or, you can use the First and Last Name fields in the Profile Details metabox (pictured below) to automatically generate the Title.
+You can enter additional information in Profile Details as indicated.

 Enter the person’s name, title, education, office, email address, and phone number.
 First and last name are required; any other fields you don’t complete will not be displayed on the page.
 The email address will be automatically converted to a clickable link.